- Finnish academic system

 The University also uses its own WIKI environment, where your teacher can save material needed for the course or use it some other way to accompany the teaching.

-The university also offers EXAMINARIUM where you can take exams with flexible hours in a camera supervised environment.
-During autumn 2017 the university will introduce an Exam system that enables you to take exams using a computer.
+The university also offers EXAMINARIUM where you can take exams using a computer with flexible hours in a camera supervised environment.

 Students are offered information on studies and studying through various media.
 The university will use email to send important study-related information to students.
 Please, make sure that the email address in your personal data in WebOodi is one you use actively.
 We strongly recommend you to activate also the Office 365 for Education email service provided for the students by the University of Oulu.